Farouk-Echaref/HRPrepKit/technicalInterview/readme.md

  - From there we pipe the resulting string using echo to the READ-END of awk:
     - awk will change every line with the tolower() function

+# Dockerfile:

+- to get an image with a tag:
+    * node:latest
+- to build:
+    * RUN npm run build
+- to execute:
+    CMD []